 The installation of Accessible Pedestrian Signals (APS) is an increasingly important use of evolving technology as a way to provide pedestrians who are blind or have low vision with information needed to cross streets and intersections.
-The use of various recognizable tones and messages is aimed at providing the same information to pedestrians with disabilities as pedestrian activated signal would provide to other pedestrians.
+The use of various recognizable tones and messages is aimed at providing the same information to pedestrians with disabilities as pedestrian-activated signal would provide to other pedestrians.

-In 2006, SHA committed to making all pedestrian activated (push-button) signals APS signals, within 10 years.
+In 2006, the Maryland Department of Transportation State Highway Administration (MDOT SHA) committed to making all pedestrian activated (push-button) signals APS signals, within 10 years.
 This would include retrofitting existing signals and newly constructed signals, as well as signals installed or rebuilt by developers as a condition of access onto state roads and at the request of people with disabilities to address specifically identified needs.
-Thus, SHA developed a broad-based program to install 1,250 APS by 2016.
+Thus, MDOT SHA developed a broad-based program to install 1,250 APS by 2016.
 This number has increased to more than 1,600 signals since that time.
-There is significant emphasis on this program within SHA because it is aimed at universal access.
+There is significant emphasis on this program within MDOT SHA because it is aimed at universal access.

 Technical information on location and installation may be found in